mattcarras/SnipeItSyncPS/README.md

 - `Sync-SnipeItUser` -- For syncing users.
 - `Remove-SnipeItInactiveUsers` -- Used to flag/purge/report inactive users.
 - `Sync-SnipeItDeptUsers` -- Allows for creating special users for each department, to allow assigning assets to departments.
 - `Sync-SnipeItAsset` -- For syncing assets.
+This can also checkout synced assets as well.
 - `Format-SnipeItAsset` -- For formatting assets for output to file (IE, CSV).
 - `Format-SnipeItEntity` -- For formatting other snipe-it entities for output to file (IE, CSV).
 - `Remove-SnipeItInactiveEntity` -- Removing inactive/unassigned snipe-it objects other than users and assets (models, departments, etc.)